 npm <command> --<configuration option> [<optional value>].

-If the value is not specified, the option will be set to true by default.
+If there’s no value specified, the option sets to “true” by default.

-publish command.
-If we did not specify the property to be public, the default would be restricted (private).
+--access=public to your publish command.
+If the option is not specified, the default would be restricted (private).

 Any environmental variable set with the